Knowledge base

 This guide covers ImageMagick, a powerful software suite for image manipulation, available on Infomaniak's Web Hosting and Cloud Servers.

-Simplified Installation: To install ImageMagick or its extensions, we recommend using Fast Installer from your Manager.
+Simplified Installation: To install ImageMagick or its extensions, it is recommended to use Fast Installer from your Manager.

 ImageMagick and image manipulation solutions